 - Stand quietly for three to 10 minutes.
 Bring your attention back to the breath when you notice your mind wandering.

 “Tactical breathing is a very efficient way to calm your nerves, move into a parasympathetic state (also known as rest and digest, as opposed to fight-or-flight), and become conscious of the present moment,” explains Cohen.

 - Inhale for 3 slow counts through the nose.

 - Exhale for 3 slow counts through the mouth.

 - Hold for 3 slow counts.

 “Twists are one of the fastest and easiest ways to detoxify and energize the body and clear the mind,” says Cohen.

-- Sit in your chair at work or home.
+- Sit in a chair at work or home.

-- Breathe in through the nose for 3 to 6 counts, and exhale slowly and consciously; at the end of the exhale, twist slowly to one direction.
+- Breathe in through the nose for 3 to 6 counts, and exhale slowly and consciously; at the end of the exhale, twist slowly in one direction.

 - Your arms can be strong and supportive while your belly remains relaxed.

 - Hold for 30 seconds to a minute per side.